Resources for Families & Students

 Welcome Center at Somerville High School

-The multi-lingual Welcome Center staff help new students and families with school enrollment and orientation to the English Language Learner Program in the Somerville High School.
+The multilingual Welcome Center staff help new students and families with school enrollment and orientation to the Multilingual Education Program in the Somerville High School.
 On-going support is available to students and their families, including before- and after- school tutoring, and community resources.
 View a Somerville Neighborhood News segment about unaccompanied minors at Somerville High School.

 Somerville SAFE Program "Students Accessing Formal Education"